torin-st/misy2/readme.md

 Visit http://localhost:8888/gateway-server/docker to see configuration for "docker" profile of "gateway-server" app.

-Visit http://localhost:8888/gateway-server/dev to see configuration for "dev" profile of "gateway-server" app.
+Visit http://localhost:8888/gateway-server/default to see configuration for "default" profile of "gateway-server" app.

 ### misy2-discovery-server